OSGeo/gdal/doc/source/drivers/vector/libkml.rst

 `<Placemark> <https://developers.google.com/kml/documentation/kmlreference#placemark>`__.
 For example, if you want a field called 'Cities' to map to the `<name> <https://developers.google.com/kml/documentation/kmlreference#name>`__;
 tag in KML, you can set a configuration option.
+Note these are independent of layer creation and dataset creation options' `<name>`.

 -  .. config:: LIBKML_NAME_FIELD
       :default: name